tomw1808/distributed_exchange_truffle_class_3/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# About me
+If you are interested about my work, what I do and where you can get more courses, material and information, checkout my blog: [https://vomtom.at](https://vomtom.at)